 At roughly 32,000 miles for a round-trip flight, that’s less than what many airlines charge one-way to get to Europe in economy!

 Take this round-trip fare from Boston (BOS) to Budapest (BUD), one of our favorite under-the-radar cities in Europe.
 You can get there for just 32,250 miles in economy, for instance.

 That’s the beauty of this sale: It’s not just good for flying into major European cities.
 You can often save miles by flying into smaller European cities.
 And considering those are the spots that typically cost the most when paying cash, that’s what makes these Promo Rewards deals shine.

-You’ve technically got until the end of June to book flights at these rates, but you may want to act faster – award availability could dry up faster for some of these deals.
+You’ve technically got until the end of August to book flights at these rates, but you may want to act faster – award availability could dry up faster for some of these deals.

 If you don’t have the miles in your FlyingBlue account, don’t worry.
 FlyingBlue miles are among the easiest in the world to accumulate.

 That’s because the frequent flyer program is transfer partners with every major points currency: Chase, American Express, Citi, Capital One and Marriott Rewards points can all transfer directly to FlyingBlue.